 - a.
-The Participant and the Participant's guardian, if the Participant has a guardian, and his or her family consistent with the Participant's or guardian's wishes - b.
-A Supports Coordinator - c.
-A Behavioral Health Practitioner - d.
-A Behavioral Specialist, if receiving Behavioral Specialist Services - e.
-A Skill Building Specialist, if receiving Systematic Skill Building services - f.
-A Job Developer, if receiving Career Planning services - g.
-At least one Community Supports Professional, if receiving Community Support services
+The Participant and the Participant's guardian, if the Participant has a guardian, and his or her family consistent with the Participant's or guardian's wishes

+- b.
+A Supports Coordinator

+- c.
+A Behavioral Health Practitioner

-Other disciplines that must be available to the Team either in person or by phone or become members of the Team as needed include a physician, nurse, physical and occupational therapists, dietitian, and ancillary staff engaged in Participant diagnosis and treatment or who are responsible for the initiation, provision, coordination, or evaluation of care and services provided to the Participant.
+Other disciplines that must be available to the Team include individuals who are involved in the Participant's diagnosis or treatment, or who are responsible for the initiation, provision, coordination, or evaluation of care and services provided to the Participant.
 BSASP must also be allowed to participate in Team meetings if BSASP has notified the Contractor that it wants to participate in the Team meetings.
 Team members shall not change except as necessary to meet the needs of the Participant.